Living in a cool place.

 “We’re excited about this new partnership with WVU Parkersburg,” said Steven Freidkin, CEO and founder of Ntiva.
 “We think this is a unique opportunity to embed an internship program right into the campus, allowing Ntiva employees to provide hands-on training to students in their own environment.
-This would not have been possible without the tremendous assistance from the West Virginia Development Office, who were instrumental in lining up all the right people to make this project happen.”
+This would not have been possible without the tremendous assistance from the West Virginia Department of Economic Development, who were instrumental in lining up all the right people to make this project happen.”

 Ntiva got its unofficial start when Freidkin was just 13 years old.
 While visiting an electronics and technology store, a wealthy businessman mistook Freidkin for an employee and asked for his technical advice.

 The advice was good and led to other businesses asking for his help as well throughout Freidkin’s high school and college years.
 In 2004, Freidkin officially launched Ntiva, which has grown into a multimillion-dollar business.

 That growth has been spurred in part by a series of strategic acquisitions.